22taran/startup_tycoon/README.md

 ## 🎉 Acknowledgments

 - Next.js team for the amazing framework
+- Supabase team for the powerful database platform
 - Vercel for seamless deployment
 - Shadcn/ui for beautiful components
 - The education community for inspiration